philcali/sbt-jslint/README.md

 ## Build errors

-The plugin has an setting to cause build errors if a javascript file does not conform to desired standards (integration testing).
+The plugin has a setting to cause build errors if a javascript file does not conform to desired standards (integration testing).
 The setting is aptly named `explode` as it does just that, giving a line number, column number, and reason.

 ```
 LintKeys.explode in (Compile, jslint) := true
 ```

+__Note__: If there is a file output defined, the file will be written, regardless of the display in the terminal.
+This is necessary for external applications who read these logs.

 ## Multiple Outputs